-Christopher described 54 as “a disco American Graffiti,” focusing on three young people — Jersey boy Shane (Phillippe), aspiring singer Anita (Hayek) and her husband (Breckin Meyer) — looking to make a name themselves in the Big Apple, circa the late ‘70s, while working at the ultra-glamorous club run by the tax-evading Steve Rubell (Myers).
+Christopher described 54 as “a disco American Graffiti,” focusing on three young people — Jersey boy Shane (Phillippe), aspiring singer Anita (Hayek) and her husband Greg (Breckin Meyer) — looking to make a name for themselves in the Big Apple, circa the late ‘70s, while working at the ultra-glamorous club run by the tax-evading Steve Rubell (Myers).

 And yet, when 54 debuted on the last Friday of August, audiences didn’t exactly flock to it.
 On opening weekend, it landed in 4th place, behind Blade, There’s Something About Mary and Saving Private Ryan.
 Ultimately, this $13 million film ended up grossing $17 million.
 The reviews also weren’t kind:

 “Decadence has rarely looked so pathetic, lethargic and dispiriting…” — Kenneth Turan, The Los Angeles Times

 “It’s a flat, clumsy piece of filmmaking.” — Charles Taylor, Salon

 “All glitz, no glory.” — Richard Corliss, Time.